At Cobb Hammett LLC, we guide you through the complexities of divorce with personalized attention and expert legal counsel

 • the mediated route often means less stress and is more cost-effective than trial.

-When you trust our family law firm in Hilton Head Island for representation we can help calculate an estimate of how much child support you or your spouse may be ordered to pay.
+When you trust our family law firm in Hilton Head Island, SC for representation we can help calculate an estimate of how much child support you or your spouse may be ordered to pay.
 We can also perform a needs-based analysis in cases that involve large amounts of income.
 At the end of the day our goal is to make this frustrating process as stress-free as possible for you so that you can focus on living life and caring for your child.

 Understanding Alimony in

-Hilton Head Island, SC.
+Hilton Head Island, SC

 Alimony (sometimes called spousal support or maintenance) is ordered by the court or negotiated between parties.
 This kind of spousal support has many factors like the income of both spouses how long they were married and the age of each spouse.
 Like child custody and child support trusted legal guidance is strongly recommended if you are facing potential alimony payments.
 Our family law attorneys will help you reach amicable arrangements for fair and appropriate alimony payments.